 Peter’s aim is to provide spiritual encouragement and pastoral support in community.
 Watch: Peter video

-The other elders are the Executive Director of the KDP, Enoch Kagoda and his wife Lillian, and Ben Misindye – head of the Trust High School.
+The other elders are the Executive Director of the KDP, Enoch Kagoda and his wife Lillian.

 Christianity is the most widely-held faith in Kabubbu.
-Among the other churches nearby are a Pentecostal, a Catholic, a Church of Uganda and a Seventh Day Adventist.
-Quicken and the elders at the church at the Trust High School have been keen to maintain good relations with all of them and Quicken personnel organise events for Churches Together.
+Among the other churches nearby are a Pentecostal, a Roman Catholic, a Church of Uganda and a Seventh Day Adventist.
+Quicken and the elders at the Kabubbu Community Church have been keen to maintain good relations with all of them and Quicken personnel organise events for Churches Together.
 There are also a number of Muslim families who attend the local mosque.

 Teaching through the church is vital to provide truth and dispel myths and superstitions which maintain a hold on a rural community.
 The local witchdoctor still exerts an unhealthy influence, offering charms and spreading nonsense such as the idea that AIDS can be cured if the sufferer sleeps with a virgin.